 Support our fundraising effortsClick on the thumbnail for more information and recognition of our sponsors.
 Please consider supporting them with your business.

-BECOME A MEMBER!Click on MEMBERSHIP to register as a member of the Society.
+BECOME A MEMBER!Click here to register as a member of the Society.

 NGHS is looking for qualified volunteers in two particular areas--board governance and IT software implementation.
 Please contact Ken Mews at [email protected], if you are interested.